Edwintsoi/Hapdoop_and_Spark-Big_Data_Processing/README.md

 MapReduce

-Unfortunately, Dataset can not be provided since they were stored on the Cluster
+Note that dataset can not be provided since they were stored in the Cluster